Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 2. Your AMS storage accounts need to be registered in your RMS instance.
 Use [these instructions](custom-storage.md) to do that.

 > [!NOTE]
->  The procedure can be time-consuming in the following cases:
-> - you have AES-encrypted or DRM-encrypted streams
+>  If you have AES-encrypted or DRM-encrypted streams, contact us for a tailored approach to optimize and speed up the process.
-> - you do not store old AMS v2 API assets
 >
-> Contact us for a tailored approach to optimize and speed up the process.
+>  It also applies if you do not store old AMS v2 API assets.
+The procedure can be faster, just let us know.

 ## Get AMS credentials